kw7oe/kw7oe.github.io/content/posts/2020-in-review.md

 The result? _I failed badly._ I'm still learning my old way.
 I still don't retain much after reading a book.

+However, I have started working on some small steps such as:

+- After reading a small section of a book, practice recall on the important points and takeways from the reading and note it down. _(This is really really really hard)_.
+- Plan out my learning.
+  - State down what I area I wish to learn and explore.
+  - Break it down further into each topics.
+  - Define the outcomes of the learning.

+I'm still experimenting with different learning methods, hopefully, I'll do better in 2021.

+Regardless, I still learn tons of things and gain a lot of new knowledge in 2020, which might be a post for another day.

+### Exercise consistently

+Health is also an important aspect in our life.
+To make sure I'm healthy, I try to workout consistently.

+I think I did okay in 2020.
+I completed at least 216 workouts in 2020.
+However, the number doesn't tell much without context on the intensity or duration of the workout.

+The definition of my workout is basically complete one small reps of activities such as:

+- 20 push ups
+- 20 Leg raisings
+- 20 squats

+This is the small steps I took in 2020 to be healthier.
+I do try to workout for a longer duration and also practice some yoga movement in 2020.
+However, those don't persists, and eventually I fallback to the small step.

+So, in 2021, I decided to up my game a bit and set out to workout at least 2 hours per week.
+Hopefully, by 2022, my stomach is not all in one anymore.

+### Be good at dating and loving someone

+This is the worst part of me.
+And, I did the worst on this in 2020.
+No excuse, I'm just bad at putting effort in a relationship.

+To me, being together with someone, is about the everyday.
+To her, that's like a routine, and not an effort.
+I understand that.
+But, I'm still not improving much in this aspect of my life.

+On my partner birthday in 2020, even though she have hint me what to buy as a gift, I didn't really put much effort to get the gift earliar, instead I brought her to buy the gift on her birthday.

+That's just one example.
+Imagine you experience this 10x more in a year of your life.
+This is also just one of it.
+There is a lot more bad sides I have as a partner.
+Not so good.

+On a bright side, I did improve a litle bit for the past months.
+A little bit, not much.
+I think moving forward, is about:

+- Scheduling time to plan outings and dates for her.
+- Putting in effort to buy gift that she needs.
+- Make those small changes in the day to day interaction that might make her day.